Do you think your landlord or their agent is harassing you?

 It is illegal to evict a tenant without an order from a court

-If your landlord does not have an order from a court giving him possession of the property, then any action to remove you from the property is illegal.
+If your landlord does not have an order from a court giving him or her possession of the property, then any action to remove you from the property is illegal.

 There are a few exceptions where a landlord does not require a court to say the tenant has to leave, and these include: